ishmukul/SentimentAnalysis/Readme.md

 # Sentiment Analysis of Tweets

 A sentiment analyser model built as a part of project at [AQM](http://www.aqm.io).
 Idea was to train the model on the [Sentiment140](http://help.sentiment140.com/for-students) dataset, and test on a Kaggle Airlie tweets dataset.
 Using different tweets set helps in understanding if the model will work on domain specific tweets or not.

 Separate scripts were created for different models (details below), starting from a basic Logistic Regression model to a complex word-embedding trained Recurrent Neural Network.
-Accuracy for all the models was fairly good, however, a test case was build to check the outputs of the model.
+Accuracy for all the models was fairly good, however, a test case was build to check if the model can retain relation between combination of negative nad positive words.
+For example, a pair of neg-pos words in the sentence , namely, ''not good'' should be negative and ''not bad'' as positive.

 The model parameters were further saved to load the model and perform sentiment analysis.
+This is useful for building a web-based or fast analyser.

 **Future prospects:**
 1) Improve model at character level encoding.